Kumu Hula Greg

 1997 -

-2000 - Teacher of the Year - Kaimuki/Kaiser Adult Community Schools, State of
+2000 - Teacher of the Year - Kaimuki/Kaiser Community Schools for Adults, State of

 Hawaii DOE